 If you travel by East Coast Railway’s train to Borra Guhalu, the guide will tell you that just before hitting the station, the train track is actually going above the caves.
 And sure inside the caves, you can see a railway signboard telling you the same thing along with all the numbers.
 AP tourism has done a decent job of putting a paved path in the caves.
 Some lamps that make it possible for the visitors to move around in the cave.

-I would put Borra caves on the list of must-visit places, both for the caves and train journey that takes you there through many tunnels.
+I would put these caves on the list of must-visit places, both for the caves and train journey that takes you there through many tunnels.

-If you are adventurous and young, explore the seasonal Kartiki Waterfall near the Borra Caves.
+If you are adventurous and young, explore the seasonal Kartiki Waterfall near the caves.
 Take care and be in groups while venturing to such waterfalls.

-Recommend you to read following Places to visit in Araku Valley.
+Recommend you to read the following Places to visit in Araku Valley.